open-contracting/ocds-extensions-translations/README.md

 ### Add new versions of core extensions

-*This section has not yet been added to manage.py.*
+*Note: This section has not yet been added to `manage.py`.
+These commands are in fish.*

 Set environment variables as appropriate (using the fish shell):